 - Knowledge of programming languages, especially Python and Java

-As a data scientist at Oracle Data Cloud in Colorado, a company which offers clients external data storage and resources as well as data solutions.
+- Data scientist at Oracle Data Cloud in Colorado, a company which offers clients external data storage and resources as well as data solutions.

-Data scientists may also work at local government offices and nonprofits as a way to gain the required experience
+Data scientists may also work at local government offices and nonprofits as a way to gain the required experience.

 Succeeding in Scoring Within the 85th Percentile of the GRE/GMAT Quantitative Sections